rfeinberg3/Multi-Agent_Search_Pacman/README.md

 ## Project Structure

-- `multiAgents.py`: Contains the implementation of all multi-agent search agents.
+- `multiAgents.py`: Contains the implementation of all multi-agent search agents. **Implemented!**
-- `pacman.py`: Main file to run Pacman games and describe the GameState type.
+- `pacman.py`: Main file to run Pacman games and describe the GameState type. **Support File**
-- `game.py`: Describes the logic of the Pacman world, including supporting types like AgentState, Agent, Direction, and Grid.
+- `game.py`: Describes the logic of the Pacman world, including supporting types like AgentState, Agent, Direction, and Grid. **Support File**
-- `util.py`: Provides useful data structures for implementing search algorithms.
+- `util.py`: Provides useful data structures for implementing search algorithms. **Support File**

 ## Running the Project

-### Setup

-Ensure you have a fresh installation of the codebase.
-Do not intermingle files from previous projects.
+This program need python version 3.6 to run.
+This is available on Windows (and possibly Linux), but not Mac.
+See `requirements.txt`.

 ### Playing Pacman